Karawane (board game)

 Karawane is a board game published in 1990 by Ravensburger.

 Contents

-Karawane is a game in which camels are used in a race game.
+Karawane is a camel-themed racing board game.

 Reception

-Brian Walker reviewed Karawane for Games International magazine, and gave it a rating of 4 out of 10, and stated that "If the game had arrived in a small box with a matching board and retailed for about a tenner then no one would have complained.
+Brian Walker reviewed Karawane for Games International magazine, awarding it a rating of 4 out of 10.
+Walker criticized the game's pricing and presentation, stating: "If the game had arrived in a small box with a matching board and retailed for about a tenner then no one would have complained.
 Instead, it is presented as Ravensburger's 'adult' game and makes the adjective 'ostentatious' seem wholly inadequate."